asalber/aprendeconalf/content/en/project/rkteaching/index.md

     It is important to install versión 0.7 or higher.

-3. **Install the packages that rk.Teaching depends on**.
-The rk.Teaching package depends on several packages that should be installed first.
+3. **Install the packages that rkTeaching depends on**.
+The rkTeaching package depends on several packages that should be installed first.
 To install this packages you must run RKWard, open the R console and type the following commands:

     <pre><code>install.packages(c("R2HTML","car","e1071","Hmisc","plyr","ggplot2","prob","ez","remotes"))</code></pre>

-4. **Install rk.Teaching**.
-To install the rk.Teaching package you must type the following commands in the R console:
+4. **Install rkTeaching**.
+To install the rkTeaching package you must type the following commands in the R console:

     <pre><code>
     library(remotes)<br/>
-    install_github("rkward-community/rk.Teaching", ref="develop")
+    install_github("rkward-community/rkTeaching", ref="develop")
     </code></pre>

     The following video tutorial shows the installation process (in Spanish).